JuroOravec/crawlee-one/docs/reference-input.md

 # Actor Input Reference

-Overview of the inputs supported by Crawlee One that can be passed to Apify/Crawlee Actors.
+Overview of the inputs supported by CrawleeOne that can be passed to Apify/Crawlee Actors.

 The options are auto-generated from the source code.

 ## ToC

 - [Programmatic Input (Advanced)](#programmatic-input-advanced)
 - [Starting URLs](#starting-urls)
 - [Proxy](#proxy)